killer4639/sach-ka-saamna/README.md

   <h3 align="center">Sach Ka Saamna</h3>

   <p align="center">
     An awesome website to detect image tampering.
-Made with Love by the team fast for  Vihaan 4.0
+Made with Love by the team fast (team no. 49) for  Vihaan 4.0
     <br />
     <a href="https://github.com/killer4639/sach-ka-saamna-vihaan"><strong>Explore the docs »</strong></a>
     <br />